dramthen/loowiki/content/Legends of Old Wiki/Combat/Item Effects.md

 	- Anger
 		- Chance when hit to retaliate with Fire Damage
 	- Stormdrinker
-		- Chance on attack to deal Lightning Damage based on Dexterity
+		- Chance on attack to deal Lightning Damage equal to twice your Intelligence
 	- Magebane
 		- Chance on attack to deal Pure Damage